alsyundawy/Chromium-hardening/Browser settings/flags.md

 **You shouldn't use flags to configure Chrome because they're not supported.
 Instead, configure Chrome for your [enterprise or organization using policies](https://support.google.com/chrome/a/answer/9037717) (chrome://policy).** The original page was [removed](https://www.chromium.org/administrators/policy-list-3/atomic/_groups).  - Statement is from a Google Marketing Manager (_not my own!_).

+### How to Backup and Restore Flags?
+Use this [script](https://gist.github.com/kkeybbs/d817fad016b401485ab8c4c8fcffe568) to backup and restore your flags settings.

 ### Flags (depending which OS/Chrome version)
 * Chrome 85:
 * Chrome 84: 256